Hepatitis C is liver inflammation that results from a viral infection. It may not cause symptoms, so it can go undetected for years.

 If a person has genotype 2 or 3, a healthcare provider may choose to prescribe glecaprevir and pibrentasvir or sofosbuvir and velpatasvir.

 For people with genotypes 5 or 6, they may describe a combination of these medications.
-As one study paper concludes, developing more effective treatments and a better understanding of the prevalence of the condition will require more research.
+As one

 The right treatment varies from person to person.
 When recommending a course of action, a healthcare provider will take into consideration previous treatments, medical history, overall health, and any complications of hepatitis C.